kaBeech/tensort/README.md

 ### Why?

-Because near the end of ^that podcast episode,
-[Ivan Reese](https://github.com/ivanreese) said "Why are we comparing Bubblesort versus Quicksort and Mergesort?
+Because near the end of [that podcast episode](https://futureofcoding.org/episodes/070), [Ivan Reese](https://github.com/ivanreese) said "Why are we comparing Bubblesort versus Quicksort and Mergesort?
 Well, because no one's made Robustsort yet."

 And I thought, "Why not?"

 ### But why would anyone care about this in the first place?

+Well, a tunable sorting algorithm is a really cool thing to have!

+This can have many different uses, one of which is prioritizing robustness.

-[Ackley](https://www.cs.unm.edu/~ackley/be-201301131528.pdf) has some really compelling things to say about this, and I'd highly recommend you read that paper!
+[Ackley](https://www.cs.unm.edu/~ackley/be-201301131528.pdf) has some really compelling things to say about why prioritizing robustness is important and useful, and I'd highly recommend you read that paper!

 Or listen to [this podcast](https://futureofcoding.org/episodes/070)!